top of page

 Target Group

 The targeted group of parents/carers is anticipated to number 15 -20; all of whom will be caring for children with a complex neuromotor disability (GMFCS 4 – 5).
-Each group of parents will be invited to attend at least two education sessions during November and December 2016, with a planned follow-up refresher and reflection session a couple of months later.
+Each group of parents are invited to attend at least two education sessions 2-3 weeks apart with a planned follow-up refresher and reflection session a couple of months later.

 Locations for the groups have been identified through our partner organisations and include Hsa Thoo Lei School, Charis Community Centre, Picturebook Guesthouse and Mingalar Church